rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

 Here we create the identity matrix as a NumPy array and store it to a class variable.
 Then we make a class method to give access to the identity matrix with the `@classmethod` decorator.
-Class methods access class variables and methods using the `cls` parameter without creating an instance of the class.
+Class methods access class variables and methods using the `cls` parameter without the need to create an instance of the class itself.
-Our applications will be able to access these class methods directly on the class itself, for example `Matrix.identity()`.
+Our applications will be able to access these class methods directly from the class, for example `Matrix.identity()`.

-We are using a class variable and a class method that returns copies of the identity matrix in order to prevent the original value from being changed.
+The `identity()` method returns a copy of the identity matrix instead of the matrix itself in order to prevent the original value from being changed.
-If we do not give a copy of the matrix, then the method would give a reference to the value stored in the class.
-Then our apps would be able to accidentally change the original identity matrix itself.
+If we do not give a copy of the matrix, our apps would have access to the original identity matrix and could potentially change its values.
-That would cause all kinds of confusion in our apps!
+And since the identity matrix is used by all objects in the scene, any changes to it would create all kinds of confusion in our apps!
-So we make the matrix read-only using this approach.
+So we make the matrix read-only with this approach.

 Note that when we create a NumPy array, all of its values must be the same type.
-So we will fill each of our matrices with `float` values by calling the `astype()` method on each newly created array.
+So we fill each of our matrices with `float` values by calling the `astype()` method on each newly created array.
-The return type is a NumPy [ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html){:target="_blank"}.
+Each of these matrix methods will return a NumPy [ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html){:target="_blank"}.

-<input type="checkbox" class="checkbox inline"> Add the next code to the `Matrix` class which creates a translation matrix.
+<input type="checkbox" class="checkbox inline"> Add the next code to the `Matrix` class for the translation matrix.

 ```python
     @staticmethod